AdaCore/gnatstudio/docs/users_guide/debugging.rst

   items are associated with a number visible in their title bar.

-  The `graph enable` command forces the item to be refreshed automatically every time the debugger stops and the `graph disable` command will freeze the item, preventing its display from being changed.
+  The `graph enable` command forces the item to be refreshed automatically every time the debugger stops and the `graph disable` command freezes the item, preventing its display from being changed.

 *graph undisplay display_num*

   .. index:: graph undisplay

-  Remove an item from the canvas.
+  Remove an item from the browser.

 .. _Customizing_the_Debugger: